futurecolors/fc.tape/README.md

 ### frameChangeDuration (integer)

-Duration of transition between frames in milliseconds for `gradually` mode, for normal mode - number of milliseconds each frame is visible during animation.
+Duration of transition between frames in milliseconds for `smooth` mode, for normal mode - number of milliseconds each frame is visible during animation.

-If `gradually` is set to `true`, you might experience slowdowns in animations when calling widget methods more frequently than `frameChangeDuration` as transitions will take the same amount of time.
+If `smooth` is set to `true`, you might experience slowdowns in animations when calling widget methods more frequently than `frameChangeDuration` as transitions will take the same amount of time.